sopra-fs24-group-01/sopra-fs24-plantparent-server/contributions.md

 * I also made sure that a space is removed from plant if a space is deleted.
 All part of [#88](https://github.com/sopra-fs24-group-01/sopra-fs24-plantparent-server/issues/88) & [#89](https://github.com/sopra-fs24-group-01/sopra-fs24-plantparent-server/issues/89)

-Finally, I worked on many small improvements and bugs which were not part of a specific issue.
+Finally, I worked on many small improvements, bugs and deployment issues which were not part of a specific issue.

 ### Michael
 This week I addressed a variety of minor things, that weren't all part of specific issues, such as: